westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes A Traffic Infraction In West Virginia?

 Traffic infractions are the least serious traffic offenses and non-criminal violations of the state traffic laws.
-They are usually penalized with traffic fines or tickets.
+They usually result in traffic fines or tickets.
 They seldom include any loss of civil rights/privileges or jail time, but they may include other regulatory actions such as the addition of demerit points.

 Traffic infractions in the state are typically moving or non-moving violations.
 Moving violations are the infractions that occur when the vehicle is in motion, while non-moving violations occur when the vehicle is in a place of rest.
 As a general rule, moving violations carry larger fines and more demerit points on the driver’s record than non-moving violations, which rarely result in points against the individual’s driving record.